Hermes (Greek stamp): The first Olympic games issue (1896)

 In 1896, Greece issued its first commemorative stamps set for the first summer Olympic games of 1896 of the modern era.

 The stamps of this issue have been designed in Paris.
 The French engraver Louis-Eugène Mouchon realised the dies.

 The issue is counting twelve values representing allegories of the antic Olympic games.

 One of these twelve values, the two drachms in large format, represents a Hermes statue inspired by Praxiteles.

 After 1899

 The "Flying Hermes" (1901)

 In 1901, a fourth representation of Hermes is appearing on the post-stamps of the Kingdom of Greece.
 The utilised figure that time is a statue from the sculptor of the 16th century, Jean Boulogne, or Giovanni da Bologna or, Giambologna: the "flying Hermes".

-This fourteen values issue, perforated in three different types (a, b et c) has been realised by the English printer J. P. Segg & C° in London.
+This fourteen values issue, perforated in three different types (a, b et c) has been realised by the English printer J. P. Segg & Co in London.

 Value and colour of the fourteen values of the "flying Hermes" set:

 The Hermes with Metal Values (1902)

 In 1902, the Greek postal administration issued a set of five stamps with the same effigy, perforated 13 & ½, for the payment in medal money (golden drachma) for the international parcels shipment with the mention AM for "Αξια Μεταλλιχη" for "Metal Value".

-These stamps have been printed in England by Perkins Bacon & C°.
+These stamps have been printed in England by Perkins Bacon & Co.